s3lvatico/hamon/README.md

 (I've also tested it with a simple Tomcat 8.5 instance, while moving around its predefined deployed web apps).

 When the total traffic within a 2 minutes time window exceeds a threshold value (`-t` parameter, in bytes) you get a red warning on the top of the console.
-THe warning stays fixed on the top of the screen
+The warning stays fixed on the top of the screen.

 When the total traffic drops back below the threshold, another message is added after the last message, in a downward growing stack fashion.